11 Launch and Catapult Science Projects

 - Paper Rocket Aerodynamics: explore the design of a straw-blown paper rocket and the variables that affect its flight.

-- Projectile Physics and Catapult Science: build and experiment with a simple catapult made from wooden sticks and rubber bands to explore the physics at work in a catapult.
+- Build a Popsicle Stick Catapult: build and experiment with a simple catapult made from wooden sticks and rubber bands to explore the physics at work in a catapult.

 - Two-Stage Balloon Rocket: build a multi-stage balloon rocket and explore Newton's laws of motion.